KenHung/Ezra/README.md

 | docs      | GitHub Pages files              |
 | src       | Ezra core code base             |

+### Setup

+This project needs `npm` which comes with Node.js.
+Although this project is purely frontend code and Node.js is not required in runtime,
+`npm` is needed to install dependencies and bundler to create final output.

+Once `npm` is installed, run `npm install` to install dependencies, and `npm run build` to bundle all the scripts.

 ### Deploying/Testing Chrome Extension

 * run `./build.sh` to create Chrome Extension